bitmovin/bitmovin-player-ios-analytics-conviva/README.md

 ```

 ### Compatibility

-This version of the Conviva Analytics Integration depends on `BitmovinPlayer` version `>= 2.17.x`.
-If you need support for prior `2.17.x` please use [v1.0.0](https://github.com/bitmovin/bitmovin-player-ios-analytics-conviva/tree/1.0.0).
-For `BitmovinPlayer` version `>= 2.51.x` please use [v1.2.0](https://github.com/bitmovin/bitmovin-player-ios-analytics-conviva/tree/1.2.0) or later.
+The most recent version of the Conviva Analytics Integration depends on `BitmovinPlayer` version `>= 2.57.1`.
+For `BitmovinPlayer` version `>= 2.57.1` please use [v1.3.0](https://github.com/bitmovin/bitmovin-player-ios-analytics-conviva/tree/1.3.0) or later.

+If you need support for prior to `2.57.1` please use [v1.2.0](https://github.com/bitmovin/bitmovin-player-ios-analytics-conviva/tree/1.2.0).

 ## Usage

 ### Basic Setup

 The following example shows how to setup the BitmovinConvivaAnalytics:

 ```swift